lytics/toolbucket/orderedtask/Readme.md

 ```

-### RPC style pool use
+###### RPC style pool use
-I can't think of a better name for it, but its the case were you have a single go routine read and write from the same pool.
+I can't think of a better name for it, but its the case where you have a single go routine read and write from the same pool.
 Versus
-have one go routine enqueue and one consume the results.
-This style of processing is a bit tricker because it runs the risk of
-deadlocking in the select.
-To avoid this, the pool provides a resource semaphore, which is preloaded with tickets equal to the pool size.
+having one go routine enqueue and one consume the results.
+This style of processing requires more coordination to avoid hitting a deadlocking in the select if the enqueue channel becomes full.
+To avoid this, the pool provides a semaphore, which is preloaded with resource tickets equal to the pool's enqueue channel.
+The semaphore will signal the caller when space is available in the enqueue channel.

-A simple example of this deadlock can be found here https://play.golang.org/p/hea1lMu9ya
+An example of this type of deadlock can be found here https://play.golang.org/p/hea1lMu9ya

 ```go
 	type Visit struct {